hpepper/idea-to-product/sad2md/README.md

 A view packet is the smallest cohesive bundle of documentation that you would give to a stakeholder, such as a development team or a subcontractor(Cle03, ch6.p139).

+It’s is a set of diagrams, descriptions, and rationale that explain one slice or perspective of the system.

 SAD uses ViewPackets to look at one aspect of an entity at a time.

 TODO clean up